aashrithapasunuru/Cybersecurity_AI_Assisted_Homelab/Lab_1_Network_Security_Monitoring_&_Traffic_Analysis/network_baseline.md

 DNS and Internet connectivity were verified from the Kali Linux VM.

-- Kali → OPNsense: Successful
+Kali → OPNsense: Successful
+Kali → External IP: Successful
+Kali → Domain resolution: Successful
+DNS server: OPNsense
+Internet connectivity: Verified
+The Kali VM was able to communicate with the OPNsense gateway, reach an external IP address, and resolve external domain names successfully.